Dental Crowns - Clarendon Hills, IL

 When a tooth develops a crack, chip, or extensive decay, you may need a crown to prevent tooth loss.
-A crown, also called a cap, fits over a damaged tooth to restore function, strength, and beauty.
+Dental crowns in Clarendon Hills, IL, also called caps, fits over a damaged tooth to restore function, strength, and beauty.
 We use all-ceramic and porcelain-fused-to-metal crowns for natural-looking, white restorations.
 We would love the opportunity to make you smile.
 Call and make your crown appointment with Dr. Hong or Dr. Lam.
-Our Westmont office serves patients from Downer's Grove, Hinsdale, Oak Brook, and the surrounding areas.
+Our Clarendon Hills dental office serves patients from Downer's Grove, Hinsdale, Oak Brook, and the surrounding areas.

 There are a variety of materials available to craft durable dental crowns.
 Gold is recommended for patients with back teeth, molars, that have been damaged.
 This durable material doesn’t cause much wear to opposing teeth, and it is able to absorb the high amounts of pressure put on molars during biting and chewing.
 Unfortunately, gold crowns are noticeable within the smile.
 Porcelain fused to metal crowns look more natural, but they still provide the strength and durability patients need to repair their smiles.
 Over time, the porcelain layer of these crowns wears away revealing the metal layer below.
 In most cases, we will recommend all-ceramic crowns.
 These restorations are the most natural looking, and they maintain their natural appearance for years.